 - Again, wait for the burgers to begin to sweat, and once liquid runs clear, turn down heat and load the burger with a healthy portion of both cheese topping and lump crab meat.

-- Place brioche buns on the grill to toast
+- Also place brioche buns on the grill to toast.

 - Once crab meat and sauce are warmed, remove the burgers and buns from the grill and assemble.